hoobs-org/HOOBS/docs/SDK.md

 | query | Yes      | string | This the desired open text search |

 ## **weather.current()**
-Fetches the current weather from the configured location in the API config.
+Fetches the current weather from the configured location on the hub.

 ```js
 {